dascritch/cpu-audio/API.md

 text        | string            |               | Legend
 end         | float             |               | The anotation point ends at this timecode

+(⁵) `"track":"ticker"` is actually experimental and not finalized.
+Any CSS specialist, here ?

 Console messages
 ----------------